clarktrimble/ba-blog/content/blog/funhouse/index.md

 ### Column Oriented

 Many aspects contributing to the performance talked up by ClickHouse are beyond the scope of this post, and "column-oriented" is in the tag-line and therefore likely to be a heavy hitter.
-Columns of table are stored apart from each other, which allows for better compression and so forth.
+Columns of a table are stored apart from each other, which allows for better compression and so forth.

 Where column-oriented started to click for me was in a gem of an article about [sparse primary indexes](https://clickhouse.com/docs/en/optimize/sparse-primary-indexes).
 In describing how the primary and secondary indexes behave, one is necessarily exposed to the granular, or blocky, nature of how data is written and read.